Key Takeaways:

 Graduate Tuition/Fees: $7,187

-University of Nebraska’s biology degree online program offers rigorous classes and distance learning curriculum.
-This program was developed for students who are unable to participate in an on-campus format.
+University of Nebraska’s biology degree online program offers rigorous classes and a distance learning curriculum.
+This program was developed for students who cannot participate in an on-campus format.
 Also, the program requires no thesis, which provides added flexibility for working students and those with outside obligations.

 Some of the online courses included in the program cover topics like biological statistics, current issues in biology, introduction to graduate study, and organic evolution.
-Admission to the program requires students to hold a bachelor’s in biology or to have completed 24 hours of undergraduate biology coursework.
+Admission to the program requires students to hold a bachelor’s in biology or complete 24 hours of undergraduate biology coursework.

-In addition to rigor and accreditation, the school ranks with major publications like U.S. News and World Report.
-In fact, U.S. News ranks University of Nebraska #53 in best regional universities in the Midwest.
+In addition to rigor and accreditation, the school is ranked by major publications like U.S. News and World Report.
+In fact, U.S. News ranks the University of Nebraska #53 among the best regional universities in the Midwest.

 #5 – University of Maryland University College